jinghe807/jinghe807.github.io/Readme.txt

 ** Jing He Website **

-Projects:

-Updates for this week.
-I added two more html file this week.
-On the page of photograph, image sliders of photographs have been added.
-On the page of favouritetvshow, youtube video will be added.
-(It does not work properly now.)
-More Animation have been added to the header and image of each page.
+Projects' Goals:
+This website has nine pages.
+It shows my introduction, beautiful town (where I live), my family time, my education, minimalism (my lifestyle), pet lover(my habit), photograph(my habit), my favorite series, and the contact me form.
+Visitors can access all pages using the navigation bar.
+This website uses a clear and organized layout to show the details about me.

 Files and Directions:
-1. intro.html: It is a introduction about me.
+1. index.html: It is a introduction about me.
 2. BeatifulTown.html : It shows introduction and more details about this beautiful town: Oakville.
 3. Familytime.html: It records happy moments of my family time.
 4. Education.html: It shows my history education and future courses at Boston University.
 5. Minimalism.html: I am a minimalist and this page introduces the benefits of minimalism.
 6. Petlover.html: I am a petlover and this page shows the information of my pet.
 7. Photograph.html: This pages shows image sliders of my photographs.
-8. Favouritetvshow: This pages shows the information of my favourite tv shows.
+8. Favouritetvshow.html: This pages shows the information of my favourite tv shows.
+9. ContactMe.html: Visitors can enter valid inputs(first name/last name/emails) and these inputs will be recorded into my database.
-9. syntax.css : Using this CSS file, every page of my website provides a consisten look.
+10. syntax.css : Using this CSS file, every page of my website provides a consisten look.
                 It provides three distinct differences in page layout based on the screen size.
                 I also styled all appropraite elements on all pages using a variety of attributes (background-color, border-radius,text-decoration,text-transform,border etc.)